 Although first born son John Fitzpatrick was still legally connected to the property until at least 1895, the Irish Land Commission Return of Judicial Rents of November and December of 1888 (published 1889; see entry #108 in the image below)8 revealed an odd finding.
 It shows William F. Burton as the landlord of Warblestown House, and has Andrew J. Kettle named as the tenant rather than John Fitzpatrick.
-This likely means A.J.
-Kettle was paying the rent on the tenancy, not that he was living there.
+Given that A.J.
+Kettle was living with his family in Millview House, Malahide, at this time, this likely indicates that he was paying the rent on the tenancy, not that he was living there.

 |Irish Land Commission Return of Judicial Rents of November and December 1888.|